TiaanViviers/Fast_BOCPD/benchmarks/README.md

 - **Dataset sizes**: 1,000 / 10,000 / 100,000 observations

 For historical performance tracking and optimization notes, see [`Benchmark_tracking.md`](Benchmark_tracking.md).

+**Important Note:** All benchmarks work only recorded on my work station.
+Results will differ based on machine but should remain proportional.

 ### 3.1 Performance Summary